snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 $ tcpdump -n -r outv6.pcap
-reading from file outv6.pcap, link-type EN10MB (Ethernet) 01:00:00.000000 IP6 2a02:587:f700::100 > 2a02:587:f710::400: IP 10.0.1.100.53 > 10.10.0.0.1024: [|domain]
+reading from file outv6.pcap, link-type EN10MB (Ethernet) 01:00:00.000000 IP6 2a02:587:f700::100 > 2a02:587:f710::400:
+IP 10.0.1.100.53 > 10.10.0.0.1024: [|domain]
 ```

-**summary interactive check**
+**Summary of interactive check**

 At this stage the interactive test is finished.
 The following is defined:

-- lwaftr and  snabbvmx configs
+- lwaftr and snabbvmx configs.
-- binding-table
+- Binding-table.
-- input pcaps
+- Input pcaps.
-- expected resulting counters and out.pcap
+- Expected resulting counters and out.pcap.

-With known input and results, the test can now be added to the scripted end-to-end.sh - to be executed with all other tests to ensure snabbvmx behaves as it should.
+With known input and results, the test can now be added to the end-to-end.sh
+script to be executed with all other tests to ensure snabbvmx behaves as it

-Further more, this end-to-end procedure can be ideally used to report issues!
+should.
+Furthermore, this end-to-end procedure can be ideally used to report
+issues!

-Tip: packets always arrive only in one interface, but the output might be
+Tip: Packets always arrive only in one interface, but the output might be empty
-empty or non-empty for both IPv4 and IPv6.
+or non-empty for both IPv4 and IPv6.

 ## Adding the sample-test towards the scripted end-to-end tests

 ### In short

-- place counter file and out.pcaps into correct directory
+- Place counter file and out.pcaps into correct directory.
-- edit "test_env.sh" and add the test
+- Edit "test_env.sh" and add the test.
-- run the test
+- Run the test.

 ### Detailed steps

-**directory-structure**
+Step 1.
+Directory structure:

-place out.pcap into the data-drectory
+Place out.pcap into the data-drectory

 ```
 snabb/src/program/snabbvmx/tests/end-to-end/data
 ```

-place counter-file into counters-drectory
+Place counter-file into counters-drectory

 ```
 snabb/src/program/snabbvmx/tests/end-to-end/data/counters